chestercodes/chester.codes/content/posts/028-2019-12-10-automating-dotnet-versioning-3-github/post.md

 ## Conclusion

 These posts have described a way to automate nuget package versioning.
-A fully automated versioning process is probably not a good idea for packages with lots of consumers, where backwards incompatability needs to be thought about very carefully.
+A fully automated versioning process is probably not a good idea for public packages with lots of consumers, where introducing breaking changes needs to be thought about very carefully.

-Automating the versioning could be useful for situations where the version magnitude change is less important than ensuring that there's a unique for built library changes.
-I have worked with a nuget feed that allowed packages to be pushed to it and overwrite existing versions, which caused confusion when trying to reason about the versions being run.
+Automating the versioning could be useful for situations where the version magnitude change is less important than ensuring that there's a unique version for built library changes.
+I have worked with a nuget feed that allowed packages to be pushed to it and overwrite existing versions when developers forgot to manually change the version in the `nuspec` file.
+This caused a lot of confusion when trying to reason about the version of code being run in production.

-A nice middle ground might be to have an automation step that builds the code from an intermediary branch, gets the next version number and creates a pull request from a new commit with the changes in version and documentation that can be pushed to the `master` branch and published.
+A good middle ground could be to have an automation step that:

+- builds the code from an intermediary branch (say `develop`)
+- calculates the next version number, publishes an `<next>.<version>.<number>-alpha` package
+- creates a pull request, to `master` from a new commit with the changes in lson file and documentation

+This would provide a nice mixture of automation and manual checking with regards to expected next version number.